LibrariesHacked/helibtech/News/2024-12-04-how-the-british-library-cyberattack-disrupted-research.md

   impact of the attack on procurement of further resources by universities.

+  Read the full article [here](https://www.timeshighereducation.com/depth/how-british-library-cyberattack-disrupted-research)

-  Note that this article can be accessed via free registration on the THES website
+  Note that this article can be accessed via free registration on the THES website.
 tags:
   - Interlending
   - Resource sharing